 The Benefits of Going Tankless

 For many people, the most compelling reason to go tankless is the size of the tankless water heater.
-Because the water is heated on-demand, you don’t need to carve out a big space in your house or basement for a 50 gallon tank.
+Because the water is heated on-demand, you don’t need to carve out a big space in your house or basement for a 50-gallon tank.
 The unit can typically be mounted on a wall in the back of a closet.

 Another big plus with a tankless water heater is that you’ll never run out of water.
 If two or more of you take a shower in the morning, you won’t have to worry about emptying all the hot water in the tank.

-In addition, because you only heat water when you need it, you will customarily experience lower energy bills with a tankless water heater.
+Besides, because you only heat water when you need it, you will customarily experience lower energy bills with a tankless water heater.

 Some of the Challenges of Going Tankless